jesgadiaz/GreedyBurning/README.md

 - The first line has the number of vertices.
 - The second line has the number of edges.
 - The third line is the optimal solution (if any).
-- The remaining lines have an edge.
+- The remaining lines are edges.
 For instance, the mtx file of a path graph P_4 would be:
 4
 3
 2,4